 "Go forward, and make your mark on the world."

-Founder and CEO, Katie Moran, serving as a delegate at the United Nations for the International Young Leaders Assembly.
+Katie Moran serving as a delegate at the United Nations for the International Young Leaders Assembly.